CPEN-221/ppt-GeometryDash/README.md

 To complete a level, a player starts on tile `0` and must end on tile `N-1`.

+> You have been provided skeleton code and a few test cases to help you get started.
+You should not change the method signatures of any of the methods that you have been asked to implement.

 ### Task 1

 Given a level (represented by a `String` that consists of only `_` and `^` characters) and a play (also represented by a `String` that represents the moves a player makes, and consists only of the characters `0`, `1`, `2` and `3`), determine if the play is successful (the player completes the level) or not.